Marjan112/tenth/README.md

 Result is 4

+## Increment & Decrement

+To increment top of the stack, you need to do this:

+    15 inc .

+If you want do decrement, you need to do this:

+    15 dec .

 ## Output the string

 Finally, i added string literals, so now you can push string onto stack.
 Like this: